1913 – 2013

 Accomplishments in statistics

 "George Box is, in the field of the quality sciences, the consummate ‘Renaissance man’ who has made significant and enduring contributions to the profession of quality control and the allied arts and sciences," Frank Caplan, then-editor of Quality Engineering, said. "[His] contributions encompass considerable scope and have already had lasting effect."
-Box was named an Honorary member in 1996.
+Box was named an Honorary ASQ member in 1996.

-A statistician with more than five decades of experience, Box is a native of Gravesend, England.
+A statistician with more than five decades of experience, Box was a native of Gravesend, England.
 His career started with the British Army Engineers.
 During World War II, he was responsible for performing biochemical determinations on the effect of poison gases on small animals.
 Box was a chemistry student, not a statistician, and when his tests produced varied results, he requested the aid of a statistician.
 A statistician was unavailable, Box was told.
 He would have to learn to do it himself, and learn he did.

 Box contacted correspondence schools and found no courses on statistics available in 1942, but he was able to secure a list of books on the subject.
 Reading those books provided him with techniques and concepts to apply to his experiments.
 The sophistication he demonstrated with his experiments was noticed and in 1946 he received the British Empire Medal.